 - When the Slice-AAA indicates revocation of a slice authorization, the Slice-AAA sends an indication to the NEF associated to the received GPSI, which in turn informs the SMF(s) serving the slice, and the PDU session(s) corresponding to that slice, that the PDU session(s) needs to be released.

 - A failed slice authentication or a slice de-authentication triggers the SMF to inform the AMF that the S-NSSAI corresponding to one or more PDU sessions is not authorized.
 The AMF decides based on local policies whether to update the Allow NSSAI and indicate to the UE that the S-NSSAI is rejected.

+Editor’s note: Since the slice authorisation status is in the UDM and the ID of the SMF that is responsible for it is in the UDM, when all PDU sessions are deactivated it is not explained how the state in the UDM is cleaned up.
+Also it is not clear whether it is required to communicate to the AMF that no more sessions exist for the slice.
+When the UE releases all PDU sessions, there is no SMF for the UE so the UE registration with a slice cannot be revoked by contacting an SMF.
+This needs resolution

 6.3.1.3 Procedures